seanzhangkx8/ConvoKit/docs/source/architecture.rst

 Each of the four classes in the hierarchy contains a ``.meta`` field, which is a dictionary that maps from metadata name to value.
 In the previous example, you would want a Speaker-level metadata entry called something like "start-date".
 So, if ``spkr`` is an instance of Speaker representing a Reddit user who joined on April 1, 2008, ``spkr.meta`` would be a dictionary looking like ``{"start-date": "04-01-2008"}``.
 While for simplicity we have represented the start date as a string, in practice there are no restrictions on what kinds of objects can be stored as metadata, so you could have chosen a fancier representation, like a Pandas timestamp.

+Note that *all* metadata values should be treated as immutable regardless of type; for more detailed information, refer to `Immutability of Metadata Fields <https://convokit.cornell.edu/documentation/troubleshooting.html#immutability-of-metadata-fields>`_.

-Note that all of the datasets that ship with ConvoKit have some metadata already present, usually related to the task that the dataset was originally designed for.
-To learn what metadata is present in a Corpus, you can access its ``meta_index`` attribute.
+All of the datasets that ship with ConvoKit have some metadata already present, usually related to the task that the dataset was originally designed for.
+To learn what metadata is present in a Corpus, you can access its meta_index attribute.

 Vectors
 ^^^^^^^